 People professionals can also introduce specific activities to familiarise staff with ethical issues, for example anti-bribery, modern slavery and data protection training.

 Finally, people professionals should ensure they understand the governance structure of the organisation and enable full transparency by implementing confidential ways for employees to raise concerns.
-There’s a ‘Speaking Up’ checklist in our Ethics at work employer’s guide.
+There’s a ‘Speaking Up’ checklist in our Ethics at work employer’s guide and more on employee voice in our factsheet.

 Assessing and reinforcing ethical behaviours

 As well as establishing and communicating ethical values, organisations should assess and reward ethical behaviours.
 Performance management requires commitment to organisational ethical values, and performance reviews should look for ways in which employees and their departments have supported these values.
 For example, how have difficult decisions been made?
 As with other performance measures, these can demonstrate how staff have contributed to the organisation’s ethical performance and can be included in decisions regarding bonuses or promotions.

 Assessing employees’ application of ethical values can encourage them to behave ethically, as well as monitor the effectiveness of the ethics programme to see where further training should be focused.
-HR professionals and senior leaders should agree on the extent to which ethics are core expectations of employees and any organisation’s representatives, and what consequences might arise if those ethics are not upheld.
+People professionals and senior leaders should agree on the extent to which ethics are core expectations of employees and any organisation’s representatives, and what consequences might arise if those ethics are not upheld.

 Useful contacts and further reading